Q. What are the specifications of the Hoks?

 Q. What ages are the Balla Hoks designed for?

-A. The Balla Hoks are designed to be a ‘first ski’ for kids – ages can be 4-5 years.
+A. The Balla Hoks are designed to be a ‘first ski’ for kids – ages can be 3-10 years.
 Because the binding is adjustable and fits a normal boot the Ballas will work well for a number of years, depending on size and ability.
 The Hoks are not as size sensitive design as other skis are, with the 125 Hoks being used by almost any size adult.
+As a approximate guide, under 90 lbs. is suitable for the Balla Hoks.

 Q. What size boot will the universal binding on the Balla Hoks fit?

-A. Currently, the Balla Hok universal is a cut down version of the adult universal binding.
+A. prior to 2023, the Balla Hok universal was a cut down version of the adult universal binding.
+This worked well but is very bulky and heavy and does not fit really small people boots.

 Q. What are the specifications of the Kōms?